oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Using Context
 -------------
-When you need to find a scope based on the information that differs from the current context, you can pass the custom context (array of objects) as a second parameter of *find* and *findOrCreate* method.
+When you need to find a scope based on the information that differs from the current context, you can pass the custom context (array or object) as a second parameter of *find* and *findOrCreate* method.

 Scope Operations
 ----------------